Chart Color Schemes

 The level of general health in Sandringham - Black Rock is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Sandringham - Black Rock shows above-average health outcomes for both young and old age groups, with low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 79% of the total population (14,305 people), compared to the national average of 55.3%.
+Sandringham - Black Rock exhibits superior health outcomes for both younger and older age groups, with low prevalence of common health conditions.
+Approximately 79% of its total population (14,337 people) has private health cover, significantly higher than the national average of 55.3%.

 Frequently Asked Questions - Health